Georgette-Lumbe/afya_centre/README.md

 ### As a current client:

-1. I want to navigate to information about upcoming services.
-2. I want to stay up to date on new offers and promotions from the Centre so that I can take advantage of them.
+1. I want to stay up to date on upcoming services, new offers and promotions from the Centre so that I can take advantage of them.

 ### As an old client: